Signs of Kratom Addiction

-Kratom addiction is dangerous and potentially deadly.
-Many users who are addicted to Kratom become addicted while using it to taper off of opiates such as heroin – only to find that Kratom can produce withdrawal symptoms very similar to that of the true opioids they were trying to get off in the first place.
-Kratom addiction also occurs in non-opiate users that abuse it under the misconception that because it is legal it is safe – which simply isn’t true.
+Unfortunately, kratom can produce withdrawal symptoms very similar to that of traditional opioids.
+Kratom addiction also occurs in non-opiate users that abuse it under the misconception that because it is legal, it is safe.
+This simply isn’t true.

 Kratom Addiction Overview

-Regardless of the lack of awareness, Kratom addiction is a very real concern.
-Beginning either as a hobby, social activity, or withdrawal regimen, chronic Kratom use can quickly lead to physical dependence.
-The timeline for Human withdrawal symptoms is not clearly defined but, in rodent studies, tolerance has been observed as early as 5 days of use which is an indicator of dependence¹.
-Daily use is certain to lead to physical dependence at some point, and dependence is just one stop on the way to full blown addiction.
+Kratom addiction is an emerging, although very real, concern.
+Beginning either as a hobby, social activity, or withdrawal regimen, chronic use can lead to physical dependence.
+The timeline for human withdrawal symptoms is not defined, but in rodent studies, tolerance was observed in as early as five days of use.
+Daily use can progress to physical dependence, and later, full-blown addiction.

 Signs of Kratom Abuse

-Some of the minor potential side effects one may experience while using any amount of Kratom for extended periods of time include:
+Some of the minor side effects one may experience while using kratom for extended periods of time includes:

 Symptoms of Kratom Addiction

-With chronic use, tolerance will build requiring more Kratom to achieve the same effects.
-When increasing the dose you use, the risks rise accordingly.
-Some of the more serious effects which present in Kratom addiction include:
+With chronic use, tolerance will build.
+This requires more kratom to achieve the same effects.
+When the dose used increases, the risks rise accordingly.
+Some of the more serious effects present in kratom addiction include:

 Kratom Addiction: Risks and Dangers

-Even though kratom has a reputation for being “safe and natural” it is still ruining lives and killing people in America.
-Kratom also has a wide variety of drug interactions which can produce extremely dangerous and fatal consequences such as seizures, hallucinations, coma, heart arrhythmias, and stroke.
-Chronic use has also been shown to cause liver and kidney damage in a relatively short time; typically between 2 to 8 weeks of regular use.
-The LiverTox publication of the U.S. National Library of Medicine has rated kratom as having a “Hepatotoxicity Score: C (probable cause of clinically apparent liver injury)”.
+Even though kratom has a reputation for being “safe and natural,” it is still killing people in America.
+Kratom also has a wide variety of drug interactions that can produce dangerous and fatal consequences such as seizures, hallucinations, coma, heart arrhythmias, and stroke.
+Chronic use can also cause liver and kidney damage in a short time—between 2 to 8 weeks of regular use.
+The LiverTox publication of the U.S. National Library of Medicine has rated kratom as having a “hepatotoxicity Score: B (likely cause of clinically apparent liver injury).”

-Kratom use is certainly becoming more popular in the United States over the last decade, as is evidenced by the fact that between 2011 and 2017 there were 1,807 calls to Poison Control Centers about kratom exposure.
-Of these calls, 65% were between 2016 and 2017 which means the use rates are only increasing.
-Coupled with the opioid epidemic in America, kratom is seeing growing popularity among more heavy drug users.
-It is used by people who are addicted to opioids to lessen withdrawal symptoms, but it often ends up becoming an addiction of its own since it works on the same system as traditional opioids.
-With long term human clinical studies being highly unlikely, the negative long term effects of kratom addiction will only be discovered as people begin to experience them after years of use.
+Kratom use has become more popular in the United States over the last decade.
+Between 2011 and 2017, there were 1,807 calls to Poison Control Centers about kratom exposure.
+Of these calls, 65% were between 2016 and 2017, which means use rates are only increasing.
+Coupled with the opioid epidemic in America, kratom is seeing growing popularity among heavy drug users.
+It is used by people who are addicted to opioids to lessen withdrawal symptoms, but it often ends up becoming an addiction of its own.
+With long-term human clinical studies being unlikely, the negative effects will only be discovered as people begin to experience them after years of use.
 The safest option is to quit using kratom now, and this often requires help.
 Finding a detox center in Atlanta can make a good start, but it is often recommended to continue treatment at a rehab center.

-The legal status of kratom is currently (March 2020) up in the air.
-It is currently legal on a federal level, but some states have made moves to control and criminalize possession.
-Due to issues caused by lack of regulation and oversight, health complications and deaths, and concerns over use by teens as a gateway drug it is likely to become illegal on a federal level in the near future.
+The legal status of kratom is currently (December 2020) up in the air.
+It is legal on a federal level, but some states have made moves to control and criminalize possession.
+Due to issues caused by lack of regulation and oversight, health complications and deaths, and concerns over use by teens as a gateway drug, it is likely to become illegal on a federal level in the near future.